adamsilver/adamsilver.io-jekyll/_drafts/2014-11-01-reintroduction-to-cross-browser-scripting.md

 Once you have asked these questions correctly the script can stand the test of time and run safely on any browser no matter the device, no matter when it was released even in the future.
 If the browser cannot handle this then that feature reverts to a js-disabled equivalent where in this case the server will provide validation with a page refresh.

-Peter Michaux [4] demonstrates this technique in his article "Cross-browser widgets" [5].
+Peter Michaux demonstrates this technique in his article "Cross-browser widgets" [0].

-## The meaning of the word 'support'

-Developers often use the word support in-place of the 'care about' or 'test in'.
-Often their support is based on the foundation of another library and *their* 'support'.
+## Conclusion

+> You're only as good as your lowest level function

-If a developer says 'we support IE7 and up' what they are saying is 'we don't care about IE6, we don't test in IE6, our page may or may not break in IE6, our libraries may not support IE6'.
+If a developer says 'we support IE7 and up' what they are realling saying is 'we don't care about IE6, we don't test in IE6, our page may or may not break in IE6, our libraries may or may not support IE6'.
+Poor users.
+Often support is based on the foundation of another library and *their* 'support'.
+David Mark says "You're only as good as your lowest level function".

-Having now demonstrated cross-browser techniques the meaning of 'support' changes.

-YUI support matrix?

-Developers usually mean to say 'care about' as opposed to the word support.
-Let's take an example.
-If a developer says "we only support IE7+""
+After understanding and utilising Cross-browser scripting, the meaning of *support* changes all together.
+Support means an enhanced experienced and lack of support means the degraded experience.
+Happy users.

 ## TODO
 - P.E.
 Is Cross Browser Scripting